 Afternoon

-After dropping your bags, indulge in pre-dinner snacks and bubbles at Thomas Keller’s newly opened Regis ova Caviar & Champagne Lounge pop-up in downtown Yountville.
+After dropping your bags, indulge in pre-dinner snacks and bubbles at Thomas Keller’s Regiis OVA Caviar & Champagne Lounge in downtown Yountville.
 Guests are encouraged to order caviar and roe by the gram or tin to enjoy alongside their small plates.
 Servers help to curate the experience, suggesting caviar pairings based on flavor, texture, and value.
 Menu highlights include Daniel Boulud Smoked Salmon with Meyer lemon schmear and bagel wafers, and Hass Avocado Mousseline, with a Hass avocado purée served with heirloom corn tortilla chips.

 Evening

-For your last meal in Yountville, head to dinner at Bottega, where Chef Michael Chiarello is cooking up bold Italian flavors with a wine country twist.
-The menu is always changing, but don’t miss the burrata appetizer and Chef’s handmade pasta perfection.
-Bottega is also known for their negroni - we love the Pink Panther!
+For your last meal in Yountville, head to dinner at Bottega Napa Valley, for bold Italian flavors with a wine country twist.
+The pasta is handmade perfection and the menu is always changing, but don’t miss the burrata appetizer.
+Bottega is also known for their negroni – we love the Pink Panther!